 Hello all!
-I’m thrilled to present to you the first blog post in my little “making comics” series.
+I’m thrilled to present to you the first blog post in my little “making comics” serie.
 This post’s goodies?
 Art technique tips from Palle Schmidt, the artist of Boom!
 Comics’ “Thomas Alsop” and internationally-published comic writer in both Denmark and the US.
 In his spare time, Palle offers a very popular introductory class to burgeoning comics artists, and if you want in I’ve got a hot, sexy tip for you at the end of this article.
 Tasty!

 Let’s check out some of Palle’s secrets, tools, and tips.

 Quick intro: Preferred Medium and Style

 Palle: My style varies quite a bit depending on the job.
 But I tend to lean towards the somewhat gritty noir.
 I was introduced on a website as “Danish noir artist” which made me very proud, because I think that’s the first time in history anyone has ever been called that!
 Nowadays I do mostly painted art, all done on paper with a watercolor ink wash.
 I try to use the computer as little as possible and only for things that speed up the overall process.

 Palle: As an artist, I’m very fast and intuitive when I work.
 My art took a giant leap forward when I accepted that and stopped trying to ink in this slick fashion everyone else seemed to be masters at.
 Now I “ink” in pencil and it’s much more enjoyable for me.
 I stopped cramping up and wanting to create “perfect” art and just let loose.